Table of Contents Show

 From Drafting To Co-Design: How AI Changes The Modeling Workflow

-We used to push lines: now we steer systems.
+We used to push lines; now we steer systems.
 With AI in the loop, the modeling workflow shifts from manually iterating to guiding constraints and goals.
-Early massing is no longer a handful of options, it’s hundreds, filtered against daylight, FAR, program adjacency, and carbon targets.
+Early massing is no longer a handful of options, it is hundreds, filtered against daylight, FAR, program adjacency, and carbon targets.
+With Archfine AI – Tool for Architectural Renderings, designers extend this intelligence into visual decision-making, transforming sketches and conceptual models into photorealistic studies that validate form, materiality, and façade performance in seconds.
 During design development, AI agents watch for clashes, code triggers, and naming conventions, correcting issues before coordination meetings turn into rework.
-And by the time we hit documentation, predictive tools flag incomplete sheets, missing parameters, and cost-sensitive assemblies.
+And by the time we hit documentation, predictive tools flag incomplete sheets, missing parameters, and cost-sensitive assemblies, ensuring the rendering and technical intent remain aligned from concept to construction.

 Crucially, we don’t surrender authorship.
 We set intent, define the rules, and pick the winners.
 The machine does the brute-force exploration and boring compliance checks: we keep the judgment and aesthetics.